exercism/java/exercises/practice/raindrops/.approaches/introduction.md

 }
 ```

-For more information, check the [Modular Arithmetic approach][approach-modulus].
+For more information, check the [Modulus approach][approach-modulus].

 ## Which approach to use?